szufix/mapel/index.rst

 saveas
   : optional, string; name of the saved file.

+show
+  : optional, bool, if set to False the results will not be displayed.

 Printing the plot of a given election parameter against the average distance from IC.